Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-If your dog has a bloody nose use the first aid described below to stop it immediately.
+If your dog has a bloody nose, use the first aid described below to stop it immediately.
 Get your dog into the vet right away to find out what is causing it and prevent it happening again to your already weakened dog.

 - Keep calm.
-If you are stressed out and yelling or crying your dog is going to be jumping around, upset, and the bleeding will be that much more severe.
+If you are stressed out and yelling or crying, your dog is going to be jumping around, upset, and the bleeding will be that much more severe.

-- Sit down on the floor with your dog, put his head on your lap, and calm him down.
-(If he bleeds on your clothes do not worry about it.
+- Sit.
+Sit down on the floor with your dog, put his head on your lap, and calm him down.
+(If he bleeds on your clothes, do not worry about it.
 The blood will come out later, before you wash, with hydrogen peroxide.)
 Lift his gums up casually and check his color.

 Now that you have things under control, how about finding out what caused the bout of epistaxis (bloody nose)?

-Causes of a Bloody Nose in your Dog
+Possible Causes of a Dog's Bloody Nose

 Inherited bleeding disease